-Doug Hudlin worked for the City of Victoria but his love was being on the field as an umpire.
+Doug worked for the City of Victoria but his love was being on the field as an umpire.
 He umpired generations of Island ball players over four decades.
-He was known for his empathy toward all the young players.
+He is remembered for his empathy toward all the young players.
 He is quoted as saying “In Little League, you’re the umpire and the coach at the same time”.

-He was the first non-American to be invited to umpire the Little League World Series in Williamsport, Pennsylvania in 1967 and in 1974.
-He also umpired twice at the Senior Little League World Series in Gary, Indiana.
+He was the first non-American umpire to work at the Little League World Series in Williamsport, Pennsylvania in 1967 and in 1974, making him the first international umpire ever to work two Little League World Series.

-Away from the diamond, Doug was a founding director of the B.C.
+Away from the diamond, Doug was a founding director of B.C.
 Black History Awareness Society (BCBHAS).
-His interest and enthusiasm for the Society's work was largely inspired by the fact that he is the grandson of the earliest Black pioneers, Nancy and Charles Alexander, who arrived in Victoria in 1858 and who started a farm in what is now a suburb of Saanich.
-They had 12 children and 21 grandchildren.
-The Alexander name remains prominent on the South Island.
-Doug prepared a family tree in the mid-1990’s, recording more than 400 descendants, among them Kevin Alexander, a great lacrosse star.
+The grandson of the earliest Black settlers in B.C., Nancy and Charles Alexander, who arrived in Victoria in 1858, was an inspiration for his work.
+Charles and Nancy had 12 children and 21 grandchildren.
+The Alexander name remains prominent across Vancouver Island, Salt Spring Island and the Vancouver area.
+Doug prepared a family tree in the mid-1990’s, recording more than 400 descendants.

-In 2011, on behalf of the BCBHAS and along with Canada Post officials; Doug introduced Ferguson Jenkins, the first Canadian inducted into the Baseball Hall of Fame, at a public event in Victoria that launched the Ferguson Jenkins commemorative Canada Post stamp.
+In 2011, with Canada Post representatives and on behalf of BCBHAS, Doug introduced Ferguson Jenkins, the first Canadian inducted into the Baseball Hall of Fame, at a public event in Victoria to launch the Ferguson Jenkins commemorative Canada Post stamp.